SmithsonianWorkshops/HydraResources/bio_regex.md

 The first captured text is referenced with `\1`, the second with `\2` etc. You can have up to 9 captured groups, but there are ways to have more if needed (see "Named capturing groups" in the regex101.com reference section).

 <details>
   <summary>Part 5: Using the pattern from Part 4, write the replacement string to have the Sample ID precede the Locus ID with an underscore separating the two.
-Make sure to add the <pre>></pre> starting the header line</summary>
+Make sure to add the <code>></code> at the start of the header line</summary>
 Search for:
 <pre>^>(locus-\d+)_(.+)$</pre>